sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_5.rst

    asking 200 people to try to imagine sampling one card at random, suppose I asked 50 people to select 4 cards.
-One possibility would be that *everyone* selects one heart, one club, one diamond and one spade (in keeping with the “representativeness heuristic”; `Tversky & Kahneman, 1983 <../Other/References.html#tversky-1974>`__\ ).
+One possibility would be that *everyone* selects one heart, one club, one diamond and one spade (in keeping with the “representativeness heuristic”; :ref:`Tversky & Kahneman, 1983 <Tversky_1974>`).
 This is highly non-random behaviour from people, but in this case I would get an observed frequency of 50 for all four suits.
 For this example the fact that the observations are non-independent (because the four cards that you pick will be related to each other) actually leads to the opposite effect, falsely retaining the null.

 If you happen to find yourself in a situation where independence is violated, it may be possible to use the McNemar test (which we’ll